DAGWorks-Inc/hamilton/docs/integrations/ibis/index.md

 On this page, you'll learn how Ibis + Hamilton can help:
 - Create a modular codebase for better collaboration and maintainability
 - Reduce the development-production gap
-- Develop cost-effective data pipelines

-## Ibis example
+## Standalone Ibis
-The following code loads data from a CSV, computes features, then makes a selection at the end.
-When reading the code, notice that:
+Here's an Ibis code snippet to load data from a CSV, compute features, and select columns / filter rows.
+It illustrates typical feature engineering operations.

+ Reading the code, you'll notice that:

+- We use "expression chaining", meaning there's a series of `.method()` attached one after another.
 - The variable `ibis._` is a special character referring to the current expression e.g., `ibis._.pet` accesseses the column "pet" of the current table.
 - The table method `.mutate(col1=, col2=, ...)` assigns new columns or overwrites existing ones.